Noah's Ark (2007 film): Plot

-Animals and humans personify the seven deadly sins: pride (the peacock), envy (the snake), sloth (the sloth), lust (the hedgehog), gluttony (the toad), wrath (the mandrill), and greed (the human).
+Animals and humans personify the seven deadly sins: Pride (represented as a peacock), Envy (represented as an anaconda), Sloth (represented as a sloth), Lust (represented as a hedgehog), Gluttony (represented as a frog), wrath (represented as a baboon), and Greed (represented as an indigenous man).
 This results in their doom as they are killed or captured and taken to market (where the killed animals are sold and survivors are enslaved).
 God sees the market and its evils, and tells an angel that he will destroy the world.
 An encounter with gentle, devoted Noah, who purchases the freedom of an enslaved man despite his own poverty, convinces him to give humanity one last chance.

 God appears as a heavenly light to Noah, telling him to build a large ark for his family and two of every animal to survive a flood.
 Noah tells his family, who thinks he is crazy.